boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/email-settings.md

 # Email Settings in User Management Server

-This section explains how to configure the [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) details in the User Management Server in order to send emails.
+This section explains how to configure the [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) details in the User Management Server to send emails.

-SMTP email settings are necessary for the following operations:
+SMTP Email Settings are required to perform the following operations:

 **Account Activation** --- Sends user account activation email.